googlefonts/variable-components-spec/variable-components-spec.md

 for the base glyph.
 Any axis not specified by a Variable Component has to be interpreted as set to its *default*, regardless of the global designspace location.
 In other words, Variable Components do not implicitly pass the global designspace location down to the base glyphs.
-(It _can't_ pass down local designspace coordinates, as local designspace may reuse axis IDs for different purposes.
+(It _can’t_ pass down local designspace coordinates, as local designspace may reuse axis IDs for different purposes.
 Axis X may do something completely different for glyph A than for glyph B.